Tharmi1305/SimpleTodoApp/README.md

 # SimpleTodoApp

-A simple React Native todo app built with Expo
+A React Native todo app built with Expo